Volunteers – Background Checks & Training

 3. Take the free CDSS Mandated Reporter Training course for volunteers.

-4. Submit a Live Scan fingerprinting application
+4. Submit a Live Scan fingerprinting application1

 Coach Checklist